joelchrono12/joelchrono12.ml/_posts/2025-10-06-a-tool-becomes-hobby.md

 What do watches, safety razors, and fountain pens have in common?

 These are tools designed to fulfill a certain task.
-Shaving, time-keeping, handwriting.
+Time-keeping, shaving, handwriting.
 They also tend to do it pretty well.

 Compared to cartridge razors, "smart" watches and disposable ballpoint pens, these tools are often "made to last."